-To solve Problem~\ref{prb:optimal_MZ} for \CAV{i}, the trajectories and exit times of all vehicles having potential conflicts with \CAV{i} must be available.
-At the time when \CAV{i} enters the control zone, the trajectories and exit times of other CAVs traveling in the control zone can be obtained from the coordinator via wireless communication.
-While the state of the HDVs is also assumed to be available, their future trajectories are not known.
+To solve Problem~\ref{prb:optimal_MZ}, all vehicles' trajectories and exit times having potential conflicts with \CAV{i} must be available.
+When \CAV{i} enters the control zone, the trajectories and exit times of other CAVs traveling in the control zone can be obtained from the coordinator via wireless communication.
+The states of HDVs are assumed to be available, but their future trajectories are not known.

 Next, we present an approach to predict the future trajectories and exit times of the HDVs traveling in the control zone based on Newell's car-following model \cite{newell_simplified_2002}.
-This model simply considers that the position of each vehicle is shifted in time and space from its preceding vehicle's trajectory due to the effect of traffic wave propagation.
-Specifically, the position of each \HDV{k}, ${k \in \HHH (t)}$, is predicted from the position of its preceding vehicle $j$ as
+This model simply considers that due to traffic wave propagation, the trajectory of a vehicle is a shifted copy in time and space of its predecessor.
+Specifically, the position of each \HDV{k}, ${k \in \HHH (t)}$, is predicted from the position of its preceding vehicle ${j = \max \, \{ l \in \SSS_i(t)\; | \; l < i \}}$ as

 where ${\tau_{k}>0}$ is the time shift of \HDV{k}, and ${w > 0 }$ is the speed of the backward propagating traffic waves, which is considered to be constant \cite{molnar_board_2022}.
-In this paper, the wave speed is chosen as ${w = \SI{5}{m/s}}$.
+Here we use ${w = \SI{5}{m/s}}$.

 Since ${v_{j} (t)\geq 0}$ and ${w > 0}$, ${p_{j} \left( t - \tau_{k} \right) - w \tau_{k}}$ is a strictly decreasing function of $\tau_{k}$.
 Thus, there exists a unique value of $\tau_{k}$ such that \eqref{eq:newell} is satisfied for any $t$.
 That is, when \CAV{i} enters the conflict zone at ${t=t_i^0}$, it can solve \eqref{eq:newell} for $\tau_k$ for each \HDV{k} based on the positions of the vehicles (obtained from the coordinator).
 If there is no preceding vehicle in front of \HDV{k}, it is assumed to maintain its current speed, making its position an affine function of time.